gzeinnumer/MyLibDirectory/README_3.md

 3. `md5EncodeFromFile` ZIP to Md5 to validate Base64 not corrupt.
 4. `zipLocation` you extract will be in this folder.

-now excecure the code :
+Now execute the code :

 ```java
 public class MainActivity extends AppCompatActivity {